Securing the Indo-Pacific: Re-setting the Security Agenda

-With growing Sino-US tensions and a deepening Sino-Russian partnership, what role can Europe and its partners play in stabilising the Indo-Pacific?
+With growing Sino-US tensions and a deepening Sino-Russian partnership, RUSI’s Veerle Nouwens sits down with Rory Medcalf to discuss the role that Europe and its partners can play in stabilising the Indo-Pacific.

 Professor Rory Medcalf is one of Australia’s pre-eminent strategic thinkers and Head of the National Security College at the Australian National University.
-In conversation with RUSI’s Veerle Nouwens, he’ll discuss how Australia, the UK and partners, notably Japan, the US and European states, can best respond to Indo-Pacific challenges and set out an agenda that will resonate across the region.
+In conversation with RUSI’s Veerle Nouwens, he’ll be discussing how Australia, the UK and partners – notably Japan, the US and European states – can best respond to Indo-Pacific challenges and set out an agenda that will resonate across the region.

-The discussion will consider a security environment in the Indo-Pacific that is shifting rapidly.
-Ties between the United States and China are strained, while the Sino-Russian partnership appears to be strengthening.
-From Chinese intentions regarding Taiwan to Western tensions caused by the AUKUS strategic partnership, the region is in flux.
-However, both the US and Europe share partners, interests, and concerns over potential Indo-Pacific instability.
+The discussion will consider the rapidly shifting Indo-Pacific security environment.
+Ties between the US and China are strained, with the US leading the way in introducing an advanced export control regime on China.
+The Sino-Russian partnership has reminded Europe and the Indo-Pacific of the indivisibility of the two regions.
+From Chinese ambitions over Taiwan, to initial Western divisions caused by AUKUS, the region is in flux.
+However, both the US and Europe share partners, interests and concerns over potential Indo-Pacific instability.

-Can Europe play a more proactive role in the region together with Indo-Pacific partners and what exactly is its value proposition?
-Given that the war in Ukraine demands European strategic focus and resources, how can Europe both face the immediate crisis at home and longer-term challenges in the Indo-Pacific?
-How can Australia, Europe, and Indo-Pacific partners, work together to ensure a more effective joint engagement in the region?
+Can Europe play a more active role in the region together with Indo-Pacific partners, and what exactly is its value proposition?
+Given that the war in Ukraine demands European strategic focus and resources, how can Europe face both the immediate crisis at home and longer-term challenges in the Indo-Pacific?
+How can Australia, Europe and Indo-Pacific partners work together to ensure more effective joint engagement in the region?